A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Observations and Data Analysis

-For some targets, there were exceptions in how the data were processed.
-These targets and exceptions are described below: \begin{enumerate}[label=(\roman*)] \itemsep{0em} \parskip{0em} \item For some \kepler targets that were previous detections, DR25 did not improve the data quality and therefore did not reveal oscillations using \pysyd.
-Therefore for a subset of the sample, we used the same data as \cite{Chaplin_2014}.
-These stars are KIC IDs 2998253, 3437637, 3547794, 4465324, 4646780, 5265656, 5689219, 6034893, 6853020, 7465072, 8360349, 8656342, 10130724, 11802968, 11862119. \item For KIC IDs 6278762 and 7051180, we used pre--prepared power spectra from KASOC \new{\citep{handberglund2014}} instead of available DR25 data from \lkurve due to higher noise in the data.
-For KIC ID 6278762, this corresponds to Q15.1--Q17.2 and for 7051180, this is Q3.1--13.3. \item For seven stars, we performed notching (ie. masking out the $l=1$ modes) to remove mixed modes in order to measure \dnu confidently.
-These stars are primarily subgiants, KIC IDs 5683538, 5939450, 7669332, 9664694, 9894195, 10593351, 11397541. \item For KIC ID 8360349, we used only the first month of data since the remaining data was noisy.
+\item For KIC IDs 6278762 and 7051180, we used pre--prepared power spectra from KASOC\footnote{\textit{Kepler} Asteroseismic Science Operations Center} \new{\citep{handberglund2014}} instead of available DR25 data from \lkurve due to higher noise in the data.
+For instance, the white noise $\nu=6000-8496 \, \mu {\rm Hz}$ \muhz is $0.6 \; \text{ppm}^2 /\mu \text{Hz}$ in the KASOC data, but $51 \; \text{ppm}^2 /\mu \text{Hz}$ in DR25 data for KIC ID 6278762.
+For KIC ID 7051180, the white noise is $41 \; \text{ppm}^2 /\mu \text{Hz}$ and $80 \; \text{ppm}^2 /\mu \text{Hz}$, respectively. \item For seven stars, we performed notching (ie. masking out the $l=1$ modes) to remove mixed modes in order to measure \dnu confidently.
+These stars are primarily subgiants, KIC IDs 5683538, 5939450, 7669332, 9664694, 9894195, 10593351, 11397541. \item For KIC ID 8360349, we used only the first month of data since the photometry in the later three months was noisier.
+For instance, the flux scatter in the first month was \app$140$ ppm, an order of magnitude smaller than the remaining three months: \app$1900$ ppm, $3200$ ppm, $1900$ ppm, respectively.
 Similarly, for KIC ID 6106120, we used the first and tenth month of data. \item For two planet hosts in \cite{Huber_2013} -- KIC IDs 4141376 and 5514383 -- we did not find oscillations with DR25 data, and therefore used data from the original paper in \cite{Huber_2013}. \item For KIC ID 3861595, we used the power spectrum from the original discovery paper, \cite{Chontos_2019}, to confirm the detection. \end{enumerate}